mdinicola/supereffective/README.md

    then configure the database env vars in:
    - packages/database/.env
    - packages/website/.env.local
-4. Run the website in development mode: run any of: `pnpm dev`.
+4. Start the services and run the website in development mode: `pnpm dev:prepare && pnpm dev`
-5. Open http://localhost:3001 or run `pnpm open` to open the website in your browser.
+5. Open http://localhost:3000 or run `pnpm open` to open the website in your browser.
 Other URLs:
    - Dev Mail server: http://localhost:1080

 Or all in one command: `pnpm build && pnpm dev && pnpm open`